 Regarding the segmentation of MC information we take the view that the paper should emphasise that information should be provided on a group basis.
-However, if the results and prospects or other content elements like risks are different for a certain segment, MC should include segment-related information.
+However, if the results and prospects or other content elements like risks are different for a certain segment, MC should include segment-related information, unless already provided under segment reporting.
 We concur with the requirement that the segmentation in MC has to be in accordance with segment information included in the financial statements in order to achieve consistency with the financial statements (par.
 A13 of the proposed standard).